 The 12th-century Romanesque facade received a Renaissance face-lift with the addition of a loggia in a rosy pink stone, creating a stunning contrast in styles.
 One of the finest cathedrals in the region is lit by eight rose windows that are especially dazzling in the late afternoon sun.
-The original floor tiles date from an earlier church that was destroyed by Frederick I (circa 1123–90).
+The original floor tiles remain from an earlier church destroyed by Frederick I (circa 1123–90).

 Another fresco cycle, including work by Pinturicchio, is in the Cappella Eroli, off the right aisle.
 Note the grotesques in the ornamentation, then very much in vogue with the rediscovery of ancient Roman paintings.
 The bounty of Umbria is displayed in vivid colors in the abundance of leaves, fruits, and vegetables that adorn the center seams of the cross vault.
 In the left nave, not far from the entrance, is the well-restored 12th-century crucifix by Alberto Sozio, the earliest known example of this kind of work, with a painting on parchment attached to a wood cross.
 To the right of the presbytery is the Cappella della Santissima Icona (Chapel of the Most Holy Icon), which contains a small Byzantine painting of a Madonna given to the town by Frederick Barbarossa as a peace offering in 1185, following his destruction of the cathedral and town three decades earlier.